 - It’s a complete source of protein.
 Quinoa contains all the essential amino acids your body needs, making it one of the few complete sources of plant-based protein.

 - It’s loaded with veggies.
 I can’t think of a more delicious way to eat veggies!
 They get extra-tender since they simmer away with the quinoa, so it also tends to appeal to more picky eaters who might not want a lot of “crunch” from their veggies.

-The leftovers are even delicious chilled the next day, for an easy packed lunch.
-Add a squeeze of lime juice when you serve it cold, to help boost the flavor!
+The leftovers are even delicious chilled the next day, for an easy packed lunch!

 How to Make It

 1. Saute the aromatics.
 Add a drizzle of olive oil to a large skillet over medium-high heat, and sauté the onion, celery and mushrooms.
 Cook until they are tender, about 8 minutes.

 Add in the garlic and thyme, and stir for one more minute, just until fragrant.

 2. Add the quinoa.
 Along with the broth, salt, and pepper.
 Bring the liquid to a boil, then lower the heat and cover to cook until the quinoa is fluffy, about 15 minutes.

 If the quinoa isn’t totally cooked after 15 minutes, keep it covered but turn off the heat and let it rest for 10 more minutes.
 This is usually enough time for the rest of the liquid to be absorbed, without anything sticking to the bottom of the pan.